Connie Francis

 Connie Francis Artistfacts

-• The pop singer was born Concetta Rosa Maria Franconero in Newark, New Jersey.
-By age four, she was performing around the neighborhood as a singer and accordion player.
+• Pop singer Connie Francis was born Concetta Rosa Maria Franconero in Newark, New Jersey.
+By age 4, she was performing around the neighborhood as a singer and accordion player.

 • She was a fledgling artist at MGM Records and released nine failed albums and a string of disappointing singles before she landed her first hit with a 1957 duet with Marvin Rainwater: "Majesty of Love."

-• She became a teen sensation after father convinced her to record the 1923 Tin Pan Alley number "Who's Sorry Now," which Dick Clark introduced to millions of eager teenagers on American Bandstand.
+• She became a teen sensation in 1958 after her father convinced her to record the 1923 Tin Pan Alley number "Who's Sorry Now," which Dick Clark introduced to millions of eager teenagers on American Bandstand.
+Francis had been styling her singing after established stars like Patti Page, but on "Sorry" she just sang it her own way because she hated the song and didn't care.
+That's when she discovered her own style was her best bet.

 • Her love affair with fellow singer Bobby Darin was cut short when her strict father learned they planned to elope and threatened Darin with a shotgun.
 Francis only saw Darin twice more before his untimely death in 1973.
 In her 1984 autobiography, Who's Sorry Now, she wrote that not marrying him was the biggest mistake of her life.
 Francis would marry four times, the longest being her first marriage to restauranteur Joseph Garzilli, which lasted five years.